Discover more from Semester in Spain

 One of the most unique things about Badajoz is its crucial placement on the border between Spain and Portugal.
 Citizens of Badajoz can quite literally walk back in time and find themselves in Portugal in a very short amount of time.
 In fact, most schools here offer Portuguese as a second language for students.

 Given Badajoz receives few foreigners in general, most people are instantly fascinated by people who come from other places.
 I remember walking through the city during Carnaval with my friend Sara chatting away in English, and there was more than one shocked face that turned around to see where that strange American accent was coming from.
 Most people do not speak English, and frankly, most are embarrassed to speak in English.
-Something I always comment to Laura (my host mother) is the general irony where people try to speak to me in Spanish until they see that I have a rudimentary level in the language; they then completely forego any efforts to practice English and switch over to Spanish.
+Something I always comment to Laura (my host mother) is the general irony where people try to speak to me in English until they see that I have a rudimentary level in the language; they then completely forego any efforts to practice English and switch over to Spanish.

 The town is rooted in very Spanish customs, which evidently display the lack of foreign influence.
 People here are always shocked to discover that I am vegetarian, and there are very few restaurants that even offer vegetarian meals.
 I’ve been to more than one restaurant with absolutely no vegetarian dishes on their menu, and it’s usually the waiters who are more annoyed to know that I eat neither meat nor fish.
 What’s more, almost all stores are closed on Sunday, and stores are closed during the hours of the siesta.